An ancient past

-In the south of France there is a village called: Rennes le Château.
+In the south of France there is a village called Rennes le Château.
 Its strategic position places it on a rocky peak.
 Come and discover its mysteries…

 During the 2nd century BC, the Romans occupied Gaul, their domination was beneficial for our region.
-They exploited the minerals from our mountains and built thermal baths near Rennes les Bains which have become a fitness centre today.
+They exploited the minerals of our mountains and built thermal baths near Rennes-les-Bains which have become a spa today.

-When in the last century the Abbot Saunière, the little priest of Rennes-le-Château, became an archaeologist and then undertook colossal work around the small village church, everyone thought he had discovered a treasure with many questions about his comings and goings to the Vatican and his relationship with esoteric circles.
+When, in the last century, the Abbé Saunière, a small parish priest in Rennes-le-Château, became an archaeologist and then undertook colossal works around the small village church, everyone thought he had discovered a treasure, with many questions about his comings and goings in the Vatican and about his relationship with esoteric circles.

-The Men of Alaric, Visigoth kings who gave his name to a mountain of the Corbières near Carcassonne, had plundered Rome before, while the Romans of Titus had just brought back treasures from the holy city and the temple of Solomon.
-Researchers, more or less serious, have not been able to shed light on this mystery of the Abbot Saunière and his Magdala Tower.
+The men of Alaric, the Visigoth king who gave his name to a mountain in the Corbières near Arques, had sacked Rome earlier when the Romans under Titus had just brought back the treasures of the holy city and the temple of Solomon.
+Researchers, more or less serious, have been unable to shed light on the mystery of Abbé Saunière and his Magdala Tower.
 An enigma that crosses the roads of the secrets of the Cathars and the Templars.

-With the family: For young and old alike, come and unravel the mysteries of Abbé Saunière's estate.
-A treasure hunt at the reception desk will seduce the whole family to share a moment of complicity with you.
-An ideal family outing, it will be a source of discovery, pleasure, encounters, reunion and complicity for the best of your holidays or weekends.
+For the whole family : For children and adults alike, come and discover the mysteries of Abbé Saunière’s domain.
+A treasure hunt is available at the reception desk for the whole family to share a moment of complicity.
+Ideal family outing, it will be for you a source of discovery, pleasure, meetings, reunions and complicity for the best of your vacations or weekends.

-As a couple: Would you like to spend an unforgettable and mysterious moment as a couple?
-Rennes-le-Château, a timeless site, invites you to dream and will make you live unforgettable moments.
+As a couple: Want to spend an unforgettable and mysterious moment as a couple?
+Rennes-le-Château, a timeless site, calls for dreams and will make you live unforgettable moments.

 In group: You are a group of friends, an association wishing to discover the treasures of Rennes le Château?
 So don’t hesitate and go for it!